0xdevo/EGCERT-Reverse-Challenges/snowball/README.md

 so lets calculate the right input

-if we divide the the right input wiche is  "14C" into 5
+if we divide the the right input which is "14C" into 5

 14Ch / 5h = 42